Wednesday, July 3, 2024

 Old Town walking tour

 On our first full day of the Fulbright Hays program, I met the other 10 participants (6 University and 4 other high school instructors) and had a full day of learning.
 After an introduction to the program, we had a brief walk around Stone Town and lunch at an Indian restaurant in the Old Town.
 We then had our first Kiswahili lesson - and I was glad I'd been diligent with my Duolingo, as it gave me a great foundation and put me ahead.
 I'm hoping to get a more advanced lesson (along with Ann, who is actually conversant in Kiswahili so she might be way too advanced for me!)
-Lastly, we got a health talk that informed us of the unique tropical diseases that are present in Zanzibar and the mainland - malaria, cholera, and typhoid are all present, so we needed to be vigilant to stay safe!
+Lastly, we got a health talk that informed us of the unique tropical diseases that are present in Zanzibar and the mainland - malaria, cholera, and typhoid are all present, so we need to be vigilant to stay safe!

 MONDAY, July 1